miayam/cs-intro/004 Binary Search/README.md

 Your friend is a computer scientist.
 He probably can figure it out.

-He try his first try at the middle (number 3) and ask, "Is this it?"
+He starts his first try at the middle (number 3) and ask, "Is this it?"

 You'd say, "Nope, move right further".